mysoultan/reference-architectures/aks/secure-baseline/README.md

 ## Final thoughts

 Kubernetes is a very flexible platform, giving infrastructure and application operators many choices to achieve their business and technology objectives.
-At points along your journey, you will need to consider when to take dependencies on Azure platform features, OSS solutions, support channels, regulatory compliance, and operational processes.
-The takeaways from this reference implementation are the process followed, the reasoning behind the choices, to be reference resource, and ultimately **we encourage this to be place for you to _start_ conversations within your own team/organization on where you go from here.
-Start here, adapt to your specific requirements, and ultimately deliver a solution that delights your customers.**
+At points along your journey, you will need to consider when to take dependencies on Azure platform features, OSS solutions, support channels, regulatory compliance, and operational processes. **We encourage this reference implementation to be the place for you to _start_ architectural conversations within your own team; adapting to your specific requirements, and ultimately delivering a solution that delights your customers.**

 ## Related documentation